 Foreign Exchange Controls

 Foreign residents and non-residents are permitted to buy or sell foreign exchange, but the government can impose limits on transactions, as it did shortly after the Russian invasion of Ukraine in February 2022.
 There is a current shortage of U.S. dollars and some banks have introduced limits on U.S. dollar withdrawals.
 Banks are permitted to request certification of funds for transaction exceeding $11,900 dollars.
-There are no restrictions on the movement of currency by non-residents transiting or importing currency into the country.
-The Kyrgyz som follows a free-floating exchange rate, with periodic FX interventions by the National Bank of the Kyrgyz Republic (NBKR) charges a fee for overseas transfers in excess of $10,000 for residents and $5,000 for non-residents.
+There are no restrictions on the movement of currency by residents or non-residents transiting or importing currency into the country, however, the National Bank of the Kyrgyz Republic (NBKR) charges a fee for overseas transfers in excess of $10,000 for residents and $5,000 for non-residents.
 The NBKR could impose limits on overseas transfers in light of the dollar shortage in 2022.
-The Kyrgyz som fell sharply against the dollar after the Russian invasion of Ukraine but stabilized to 80 som/1 U.S. dollar fell by 20% in 2020, from 69 som to 83 som per U.S. dollar.
+The Kyrgyz som fell sharply against the dollar after the Russian invasion of Ukraine but stabilized to 80 som/1 U.S. dollar, compared to 84 som/dollar in 2021.
 The NBKR conducts weekly inter-bank currency auctions, in which competitive bids determine market-based transaction prices.
 Banks usually clear payments within a single business day.
-Complaints of currency conversion issues are rare.
 With occasional exceptions in the agricultural and energy sectors, barter transactions have largely been phased out.

 The Kyrgyz banking system remains well capitalized with still sizeable, non-performing loans (NPLs).
 NPLs increased from 10.5 percent to 11.1 percent in 2021.
-Net capital adequacy ratio increased from 24% to 24.9% in 2020.
-Total assets in the Kyrgyz banking system in 2020 equaled approximately USD 4.3 billion.
+Net capital adequacy ratio decreased from 24.9 percent to 22.7 percent in 2021.
+Total assets in the Kyrgyz banking system in 2021 equaled approximately USD 4.3 billion.
 Thirty percent of private loans are dollar-denominated.
-As of May 2022, the Kyrgyz Republic’s three largest banks by total assets were Kyrgyz Investment and Credit Bank (KICB; approximately USD 427 million), Optima Bank (approximately USD 525.0 million), and Aiyl Bank (approximately USD 383.0 million).
+As of May 2022, the Kyrgyz Republic’s three largest banks by total assets were Kyrgyz Investment and Credit Bank (KICB; approximately USD 435.0 million), Optima Bank (approximately USD 484.0 million), and Aiyl Bank (approximately USD 650.0 million).